HAIDALA/shared_shopping_list/README.md

 If you want to run the application with docker-compose up check the folder "shopping_lists_docker"

-technologies : deno(javascript framework), postgresql, heroku.
+technologies : JavaScript, deno, postgresql, heroku.